Your Digital Union

 At an event held by the International Labour Organisation just before the pandemic, a prominent speaker said that trade unions have no future.
 Their heyday has passed, and workers no longer will need, nor want, to collectivise, he claimed.
 Let’s take the scepticism, jump 10 years into the future and ask: what is the future of trade unions?
 What services will they need to offer?
 And what will members want and need?

 Today's digital challenges

-As I often discuss in articles and speeches, trade unions have an important role to play in protecting workers' rights, not least in the digital age.
-With a grand dose of urgency unions must urgently begin to negotiate for much stronger workers’ rights in relation to the massive influx of digital technologies into workplaces.
-These relate to collective data rights, but also the need for unions to be party to the governance of workplace digital systems.
-Unions now, as in the future, will need to mitigate the harms that these technologies can and will inflict on workers.
+The Why Not Lab firmly believes that trade unions have an important role to play in protecting workers' rights in the digital age.
+However, there is a sense of urgency around us - unions must very soon commit to reshaping digitalisation, to negotiating for much stronger workers’ rights in relation to the massive influx of digital technologies into workplaces, and to pushing for a seat at the table in the governance of these technologies.
+Unions now, as in the future, will need to mitigate the harms that these technologies can and are inflicting on workers.

 Work intensification: working time increases and increases in the pace of work

 Discrimination/bias in who gets an opportunity, who is denied

 --> risk of moving towards a narrow, exclusive labour market

 Deskilling and job loss - precarious work forms on the rise

 Lower wages, economic insecurity, less mobility

 A closer look at these harms shows that they are really core union issues.
 The difference is the means through which these harms are inflicted.
 Rather than coming directly from incompetent or otherwise bad employers, they are coming from employers who in the name of efficiency and/or productivity are deploying new digital technologies.